scottzyang/body-of-work/README.md

   - [Note Taking App](projects/devdegree/rails/note-app.md)

-## Dominican University of California - Applied Computer Science Student
+## Dominican University of California - Applied Computer Science Student (In Progress)
 Currently an Applied Computer Science student at the Dominican University of California with a Backend Development concentration.

 ### Major Projects